Gregory Bicskei: Early career

 As the youngest of the three brothers, Gregory entered ecclesiastical career.
 It is possible he is identical with that Gregory, a canon of Székesfehérvár, who represented his king Stephen V in a court of arbitration during a conflict between Philip of Spanheim, Patriarch of Aquileia and the Counts of Gorizia in 1271.
 He was appointed as a guardian (custos) of the Székesfehérvár Cathedral by provost Theodore Tengerdi sometime between April 1287, the last mention of his predecessor Michael, and February 1289, when Pope Nicholas IV requested trustees from guardian Gregory, cantor Esau and lector Paul to confirm Theodore Tengerdi as provost.
-Gregory was referred to as guardian in the period from 1289 to 1295.
+Gregory was referred to as guardian in the period from 1287 to 1295.
+Balázs Kertész argued that Gregory was made guardian sometime between March and June 1287.
 Beside that, Gregory was also a canon of Esztergom.
 Benedict Rád, the Bishop of Veszprém nominated Gregory as his legal representative in the lawsuit over the tithe of the three villages of Marót between the diocese and the Dömös Chapter in May 1295.
 Archbishop Lodomer instructed Gregory (representative of Veszprém), Haab, Bishop of Vác (representative of Sal Hahót, the provost of Dömös) and Emeric, archdeacon of Hont (Lodomer's envoy) to meet in August in Buda.
 Gregory was present, but due to the absence of Benedict Rád, the trial was postponed to September.